 First, ransomware is designed to completely encrypt a victim’s file system, potentially causing an irreversible loss of data.
 Second, an increasing number of cybercriminals are utilizing ransomware to extract money out of victims.
-Some surveys have shown that ransomware losses for businesses can average $2,500 for each incident, with businesses willing to shell out upwards of $50,000 to decrypt their data.
+Some surveys have shown that losses for businesses can average $2,500 for each incident, with businesses willing to shell out upwards of close to a million dollars to decrypt their data in some instances.

-The reason?
-Ransomware continues to be an extremely lucrative venture for cybercriminals, with the average attack from all sources (businesses, governments, and individuals) yielding an average $1,077 for criminals.
+All of this is proof positive that this type of threat continues to be an extremely lucrative venture for cybercriminals, with attackers against all sources (businesses, governments, and individuals) now demanding around $13,000 per attack.

-To get a better idea of what the ransomware landscape looks like, we’ve gathered some of the most interesting facts and statistics from 2016 and 2017 that highlight this ongoing security concern.
+To get a better idea of what the ransomware landscape looks like, we’ve gathered some of the most interesting facts and statistics from 2018 to present that highlight this ongoing security concern.

 When data loss meets dollars

 With current trends, loss values for 2018 are likely to exceed what we’ve seen in the past few years.
-Nevertheless, cybercriminals not only walked off with more money from ransomware in 2017, they also caused far more damage than ever before.
+Nevertheless, cybercriminals not only walked off with more money from ransomware in recent years, but they also caused far more damage than ever before.

 - Ransomware is costing businesses more than $75 billion per year.
 (Source: Datto)

 - Businesses lost around $8,500 per hour due to ransomware-induced downtime.
-(Source: Datto)
+(Source: Govtech)

 - A tenth of all businesses reporting stated their ransom demand was $5,000 or more.
 (Source: Datto)

-- Nearly 40 percent of ransomware victims paid the ransom.
+- Nearly 40 percent of victims paid the ransom.
 (Source: Malwarebytes)

 - Over half of all survey respondents (55 percent) said they’d be willing to pay the ransom to regain access to digital family photos.
 Thirty-nine percent of respondents without children said the same.
 (Source: IBM)